 If you decide that your child is ready for this responsibility then you must inform the school by completing the annual survey or by emailing the school office.
 Your child will then be issued with a privilege card which they hand-in at the gate in order to leave the school site.
 If they lose their privilege card, they will be sent to the office to check that they have permission to leave on their own.
 Your child will be prevented from walking home unless your permission has been given.
+A charge may be made for a lost privilege card.
 Your child will also be responsible for their behaviour whilst on the school premises either before or after school and on their journey home.
 Should their behaviour not be acceptable you will be asked to accompany them or collect them until they have proved they can be trusted again.